 To get noticed by customers and stand out as a photographer, you need to get your name out there.
-Marketing is essential for every photographer, regardless of how long you’ve been working in the industry, but even more so if you’re just getting started.
+Whether you choose to target your ideal client through teaching a basic photography class, using e-mail marketing or through your welcome guides, marketing is an essential part of your photography business.
+It's essential for every photographer regardless of how long you’ve been working in the industry, but even more so if you’re just getting started.

 Taking great photos is not enough to get you noticed as a photographer.
 You’re going to need to think outside the box and test out several different approaches if you want to make a name for yourself.